TheSarang/IMDB-Database-Management-System/README.md

 ## <a name="IMDB_Database_Management_System"></a> IMDB Database Management System

 This project consist of 7 different IMDB datasets.
 These datasets have information about cast, crew, movies, series with running time with the relevant information.
-Each dataset is contained in a gzipped, tab-separated-values (TSV) formatted file in the UTF-8 character set.
+Each datset is contained in a gzipped, tab-separated-values (TSV) formatted file in the UTF-8 character set.

 ## <a name="Data_Sets"></a> Data Set